-Founded in 1836, the UVA School of Engineering and Applied Science is committed to making the world a better place by creating and disseminating knowledge and by preparing leaders who will solve the global challenges of the future.
+Founded in 1836, the UVA School of Engineering and Applied Science is dedicated to making the world a better place by creating and disseminating knowledge and by preparing leaders who will solve the global challenges of the future.

 UVA Engineering places a tremendous emphasis on supporting all students to succeed, and therefore UVA has the highest four-year graduation rate among public engineering schools in the country, according to the latest figures from the American Society for Engineering Education.
 UVA is also the top-responding public school for the graduation rate of Hispanic, Asian, African-American, and multi-racial students, and among the top 10 percent for the graduation rate of women.